Innoactive/Creator/.Documentation/articles/developer/08-conditions.md

         data.IsCompleted = true;
     }

-    // Do not reset the flag at the end of the process. public void End(UpsideDownConditionData data)
+    public override void End()
     {
     }

     // Nothing to fast-forward.
     // We will explain it soon.
-    public void FastForward(UpsideDownConditionData data)
+    public override void FastForward()
+    {
+    }

+    // Declare the constructor.
+It calls the base method to bind the data object with the process. public UpsideDownConditionActiveProcess(UpsideDownConditionData data) : base(data)
     {
     }
 }